Jack Ozburn

 John Andrew Ozburn (January 4, 1913 – February 14, 1969) was an American basketball player who played five seasons in the American National Basketball League (NBL), a precursor to the modern NBA.

 Ozburn starred in basketball and track at Monmouth College in Monmouth, Illinois.
-Following his college career, he played for the Kansas City Santa Fe Trails of the Amateur Athletic Union (AAU), where he was named an AAU All-American in 1936.
+Following his college graduation in 1934, he played for the Kansas City Santa Fe Trails of the Amateur Athletic Union (AAU), where he was named an AAU All-American in 1936.
 He then moved to the NBL, where he played four seasons for the Akron Firestone Non-Skids from 1937 to 1941, winning league titles in 1939 and 1940.
 He played one final NBL season for the Toledo Jeeps.

+He enlisted in the U.S. military in 1942–1945 during World War II.